Spear phishing is one of the most high-profile — and costly — types of cyberattacks.

 Though these and similar attacks continued over the next few years, tech companies responded by developing email filters designed to detect phishing attempts and other fraudulent messages.
 And they, along with the mainstream media, carried out a public education campaign to help people recognize and avoid phishing scams.

 By 2010, most internet users could see generic, mass-sent phishing emails for what they were, and scammers saw their success rates drop dramatically.
-They began switching strategies: rather than trying to ensnare large numbers of victims with bulk emails, they would conduct more elaborate attacks against specific targets with more valuable data to hand over.
+They began switching strategies: rather than trying to ensnare large numbers of victims with bulk emails, and they would conduct more elaborate attacks against specific targets with more valuable data to hand over.

 Between 2010 and 2011, regular phishing emails fell from 300 billion a year to 40 billion a year.
 Meanwhile, spear phishing attacks increased by 300% as scammers came to recognize that, although spear phishing took more effort, the return on investment was far greater than that of regular phishing.